LifeBogger presents the Full Story of a Midfield Engine best known by the Nickname; ‘Bakoko’.

 Bakayoko still feels pains in his previously broken left knee.
 As written above, he overcame a lengthy spell sidelined with a broken leg as a youngster.

-When he arrived in Monaco in 2014 he could be seen emerging from the fates of a luxury villa behind the wheel of a pink Porsche Cayenne.
+When he arrived in Monaco in 2014, he could be seen emerging from the fates of a luxury villa behind the wheel of a pink Porsche Cayenne.

-But after a sea change in attitude, triggered by his former youth coach at Rennes, he swapped the villa for a more modest apartment and got the Cayenne resprayed black.
+But after a sea change in attitude triggered by his former youth coach at Rennes, he swapped the villa for a more modest apartment and got the Cayenne resprayed black.
 He explained:

 France coach Didier Deschamps is a fully paid-up member of the Bakayoko appreciation society.

 He summoned Bakayoko to join the French squad a week after his key role in dumping Manchester City out of Europe.

 And with 19 minutes to go, they were 6-5 in front, only for Bakayoko to turn home Thomas Lemar’s free-kick to give Monaco a famous victory.
 “It’s an immense joy to score in the Champions League.
 I didn’t expect this,” he said.

 Bakayoko said at the time of his arrival at Chelsea: “It was amazing to have Mourinho call me, even though I’d been warned before how he would appeal to me in the most convincing way.

 Perhaps another reason for a more intense rivalry between Jose Mourinho and Antonio Conte.

-Tiemoue Bakayoko got Chelsea fans excited by posting a picture of himself getting onto a private jet which was set to fly to London from France.
+Tiemoue Bakayoko got Chelsea fans excited by posting a picture of himself getting onto a private jet that was set to fly to London from France.